Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Start slowly.
 When you're trying new products, introduce them one at a time.
 Your sensitive skin needs time to adjust, and this approach helps you identify what's working.

 Less is more.
-Resist the urge to pile on multiple products.
+Resist the urge to pile on multiple products from various places.
 Your skin responds better to simple, gentle routines with high-quality ingredients.

 Listen to your skin.
 Your needs might change from day to day based on hormonal fluctuations, stress, weather, or other factors.
 It's okay to adjust accordingly.